nmestrada/code-blog-vue/static/posts/Promises.md

 title: Promises
 ---

-## Keeping your Promises, in JavScript.
+## Keeping your Promises, in JavaScript.

 So you're here probably because you've heard the term Promises thrown about and want to have a better understanding.
 That's really good!
-Because Promises in JavaScript is probably the question I get asked the most in interviews for developer roles.
+Because Promises always confused me when I started to learn JavaScript.

 So what are Promises?